 If it looks busy then it’s OK.
 Obviously, go with your instinct but given the number of tourists in these areas and the fact that the locals rely on this trade, your meals will be healthy and really clean.

-If your unsure or scared to risk it speak to your villa or hotel staff who can advice you of the best places to eat local Balinese food.
+If you are unsure or scared to risk it speak to your villa or hotel staff who can advise you of the best places to eat local Balinese food.